cluttrdev/gitlab-exporter/README.md

 ### Command Mode

-`gitlab-clickhouse-exporter` supports a number of commands that can be excuted individually.
-Use the following to get an overview of available command:
+`gitlab-clickhouse-exporter` supports a number of commands that can be executed individually.
+Use the following to get an overview of available commands:

 ```shell
 gitlab-clickhouse-exporter -h